beko50/PortfolioProjects/Project_2 - Biking Accessories Analysis/README.md

 Datasets were obtained from **[Kaggle](https://www.kaggle.com/datasets/algorismus/adventure-works-in-excel-tables/data)**.
 Sales and return data are available for the period between 01/01/2020 and 30/06/2022.

 ## Key Steps
 `Data Preparation` - Files were downloaded in CSV format.
 I then duplicated all these files and began preparing my data in Microsoft Excel.
-To develop key insights from my analysis, I came up with some key business questions.
+To develop key insights from my analysis, I came up with some critical business questions.
 - Which biking accessories generate the most revenue?
 - What is the revenue trend over different time periods (monthly, quarterly, annually)?
 - Who are the top customers based on total revenue generated?